It’s a familiar story: commoners rise up against an oppressive ruler. At the Carnevale di Ivrea

 (Battle of the Oranges), a re-creation of a historic fight between townsfolk and a ruling tyrant.
 Teams wage a full-on fruit war, and not even a red-capped declaration of sovereignty can protect you from getting juiced.

 Legend says that some time between the 12th and 13th centuries, Ivrea’s lord attempted to rape the daughter of a miller on the eve of her wedding, exercising his droit du seigneur (right of the lord) to take the virginity of his serfs’ daughters.
 In a twist of fate, the plan backfired, and the rebellious young woman decapitated him.
 With one brave strike of her sword, she set the town free from his oppression.
-The townspeople battled against the lord’s henchmen, who were elevated in horse-drawn carts while they were on ground level.
+The townspeople battled on foot against the lord’s henchmen, who were elevated in horse-drawn carts.

-Today, this struggle between the classes is represented by “the lord’s followers” in carts wearing jesters’ outfits, and “commoners” on their feet in sporting uniforms.
+Today, this struggle between the classes is represented by the lord’s followers in carts wearing jesters’ outfits, and commoners on their feet in sporting uniforms.
 The miller’s daughter, Violetta, is represented by a woman dressed in white and a crimson-red headdress, who throws yellow flowers and candies to her admirers.
-The oranges represent the tyrannical lord’s head, but for centuries it was a “battle of the beans.”
+The oranges represent the tyrannical lord’s head, but for centuries beans were thrown, then apples.
 The modern festival evolved from the way flirty local girls dropped oranges from a balcony to get the attention of boys they were interested in; if the feeling was mutual, the boys would reply with an orange of their own.

 Unlike Spain’s La Tomatina, the Battle of the Oranges isn’t a backpacker free-for-all.
 It’s highly structured, steeped in history and contains some competitive elements.
 It’s free and fun to watch for nearly 100,000 spectators, but for the nine competitive teams of almost 4,000, it’s serious business and the highlight of the year.